 What if I had already suffered from injuries before the accident?

 Frequently, clients will have then suffering from other injuries/complaints before the accident (whether it is car accident insurance claim or other accident) .
 In other words, you may have been involved in a previous accident or otherwise suffered a back injury, neck injury, head injury or other complaints prior to the present accident.
 The present accident might make these injuries worse.
-For the present accident, one is entitled to receive compensation to the extent that the present accident contributed to the worsening of your condition.
+For the present accident, one is entitled to an award to the extent that the present accident contributed to the worsening of your condition.

 What is the court process for my accident claim/ personal injury?